Editor’s note: An abridged version of this blog post first appeared on CMO.com.

 As fragmentation grows, and new app stores and devices come online in 2020, it will become even more challenging for marketers to give users a continuous and consistent experience across these devices.
 The next generation of CMOs will need to use an identity resolution service to help them understand when they are seeing the same users interact with their brand across browsers, devices, and apps, in a privacy friendly way.

-At Branch, we created our own version of this, called the persona graph, that helps top brands around the world like Airbnb, Ticketmaster, Reddit, Buzzfeed, Twitch, OfferUp, and QVC create these seamless experiences.
+At Branch, we created our own version of this, a predictive modeling algorithm, that helps top brands around the world like Airbnb, Ticketmaster, Reddit, Buzzfeed, Twitch, OfferUp, and QVC create these seamless experiences.
 What happens if you miss this?
 Your users may end up leaving you.

 To summarize, as you look to 2020 I have four big pieces of advice: